flectra-hq/documentation-user/accounting/others/analytic/purchases_expenses.rst

 Now that everything is booked and points to the analytical account.
 Simply open it to check the costs related to that account.

-Enter the accounting module, click on :menuselection:`Advisers --> Analytic Accounting --> Analytic Accounts --> Open Charts`.
+Enter the accounting module, click on :menuselection:`Advisers --> Analytic Accounts --> Open Charts`.

 Select "consulting pack - Smith" and click on the cost and revenue